YeshwantBhat/GettingCleaningData/CodeBook.md

 All the mean values are numbers.

-tBodyAccmeanX  - Mean of Body acceleration in X-Axis and time domain.
+timeBodyAccmeanX  - Mean of Body acceleration in X-Axis and time domain.

-tBodyAccmeanY  - Mean of Body acceleration in Y-Axis and time domain.
+timeBodyAccmeanY  - Mean of Body acceleration in Y-Axis and time domain.

-tBodyAccmeanZ  - Mean of Body acceleration in Z-Axis and time domain.
+timeBodyAccmeanZ  - Mean of Body acceleration in Z-Axis and time domain.

-tBodyAccstdmeanX   - Mean of  std of Body acceleration in X-Axis and time domain.
+timeBodyAccstdmeanX   - Mean of  std of Body acceleration in X-Axis and time domain.

-tBodyAccstdmeanY   - Mean of  std of Body acceleration in Y-Axis and time domain.
+timeBodyAccstdmeanY   - Mean of  std of Body acceleration in Y-Axis and time domain.

-tBodyAccstdmeanZ   - Mean of  std of Body acceleration in Z-Axis and time domain.
+timeBodyAccstdmeanZ   - Mean of  std of Body acceleration in Z-Axis and time domain.

-tGravityAccmeanX - Mean of Gravity acceleration  in X-Axis and time domain.
+timeGravityAccmeanX - Mean of Gravity acceleration  in X-Axis and time domain.

-tGravityAccmeanY - Mean of Gravity acceleration  in Y-Axis and time domain.
+timeGravityAccmeanY - Mean of Gravity acceleration  in Y-Axis and time domain.

-tGravityAccmeanZ - Mean of Gravity acceleration  in Z-Axis and time domain.
+timeGravityAccmeanZ - Mean of Gravity acceleration  in Z-Axis and time domain.

-tGravityAccstdmeanX  - Mean of std of Gravity acceleration  in X-Axis and time domain.
+timeGravityAccstdmeanX  - Mean of std of Gravity acceleration  in X-Axis and time domain.

-tGravityAccstdmeanY  - Mean of std of Gravity acceleration  in Y-Axis and time domain.
+timeGravityAccstdmeanY  - Mean of std of Gravity acceleration  in Y-Axis and time domain.

-tGravityAccstdmeanZ -  Mean of std of Gravity acceleration  in Z-Axis and time domain.
+timeGravityAccstdmeanZ -  Mean of std of Gravity acceleration  in Z-Axis and time domain.

-tBodyAccJerkmeanX - Mean of Body acceleration  jerk  in X-Axis and time domain.
+timeBodyAccJerkmeanX - Mean of Body acceleration  jerk  in X-Axis and time domain.

-tBodyAccJerkmeanY - Mean of Body  acceleration jerk  in Y-Axis and time domain.
+timeBodyAccJerkmeanY - Mean of Body  acceleration jerk  in Y-Axis and time domain.

-tBodyAccJerkmeanZ - Mean of Body  acceleration jerk  in Z-Axis and time domain.
+timeBodyAccJerkmeanZ - Mean of Body  acceleration jerk  in Z-Axis and time domain.

-tBodyAccJerkstdmeanX  - Mean of std of Body  acceleration jerk  in X-Axis and time domain.
+timeBodyAccJerkstdmeanX  - Mean of std of Body  acceleration jerk  in X-Axis and time domain.

-tBodyAccJerkstdmeanY  - Mean of std of Body  acceleration jerk  in Y-Axis and time domain.
+timeBodyAccJerkstdmeanY  - Mean of std of Body  acceleration jerk  in Y-Axis and time domain.

-tBodyAccJerkstdmeanZ  - Mean of std of Body  acceleration jerk  in Z-Axis and time domain.
+timeBodyAccJerkstdmeanZ  - Mean of std of Body  acceleration jerk  in Z-Axis and time domain.

-tBodyGyromeanX    - Mean of Body angular velocity in X-Axis and time domain.
+timeBodyGyromeanX    - Mean of Body angular velocity in X-Axis and time domain.

-tBodyGyromeanY    - Mean of Body angular velocity in Y-Axis and time domain.
+timeBodyGyromeanY    - Mean of Body angular velocity in Y-Axis and time domain.

-tBodyGyromeanZ    - Mean of Body angular velocity in Z-Axis and time domain.
+timeBodyGyromeanZ    - Mean of Body angular velocity in Z-Axis and time domain.

-tBodyGyrostdmeanX     - Mean of std of Body angular velocity in X-Axis and time domain.
+timeBodyGyrostdmeanX     - Mean of std of Body angular velocity in X-Axis and time domain.

-tBodyGyrostdmeanY     - Mean of std of Body angular velocity in Y-Axis and time domain.
+timeBodyGyrostdmeanY     - Mean of std of Body angular velocity in Y-Axis and time domain.

-tBodyGyrostdmeanZ     - Mean of std of Body angular velocity in Z-Axis and time domain.
+timeBodyGyrostdmeanZ     - Mean of std of Body angular velocity in Z-Axis and time domain.

-tBodyGyroJerkmeanX - Mean of Body jerk in X-Axis and time domain.
+timeBodyGyroJerkmeanX - Mean of Body jerk in X-Axis and time domain.

-tBodyGyroJerkmeanY - Mean of Body jerk in Y-Axis and time domain.
+timeBodyGyroJerkmeanY - Mean of Body jerk in Y-Axis and time domain.

-tBodyGyroJerkmeanZ - Mean of Body jerk in Z-Axis and time domain.
+timeBodyGyroJerkmeanZ - Mean of Body jerk in Z-Axis and time domain.

-tBodyGyroJerkstdmeanX  - Mean of std of Body jerk in X-Axis and time domain.
+timeBodyGyroJerkstdmeanX  - Mean of std of Body jerk in X-Axis and time domain.

-tBodyGyroJerkstdmeanY  - Mean of std of Body jerk in Y-Axis and time domain.
+timeBodyGyroJerkstdmeanY  - Mean of std of Body jerk in Y-Axis and time domain.

-tBodyGyroJerkstdmeanZ  - Mean of std of Body jerk in Z-Axis and time domain.
+timeBodyGyroJerkstdmeanZ  - Mean of std of Body jerk in Z-Axis and time domain.

-tBodyAccMagmean    - Mean of Body acceleration Euclidean norm in time domain.
+timeBodyAccMagmean    - Mean of Body acceleration Euclidean norm in time domain.

-tBodyAccMagstdmean     - Mean of std of Body acceleration Euclidean norm in time domain.
+timeBodyAccMagstdmean     - Mean of std of Body acceleration Euclidean norm in time domain.

-tGravityAccMagmean - Mean of Gravity acceleration Euclidean norm in time domain.
+timeGravityAccMagmean - Mean of Gravity acceleration Euclidean norm in time domain.

-tGravityAccMagstdmean  - Mean of std of Gravity acceleration Euclidean norm in time domain.
+timeGravityAccMagstdmean  - Mean of std of Gravity acceleration Euclidean norm in time domain.

-tBodyAccJerkMagmean - Mean of Body acceleration jerk Euclidean norm in time domain.
+timeBodyAccJerkMagmean - Mean of Body acceleration jerk Euclidean norm in time domain.

-tBodyAccJerkMagstdmean  - Mean of std of Body acceleration jerk Euclidean norm in time domain.
+timeBodyAccJerkMagstdmean  - Mean of std of Body acceleration jerk Euclidean norm in time domain.

-tBodyGyroMagmean    - Mean of Body angular velocity Euclidean norm in time domain.
+timeBodyGyroMagmean    - Mean of Body angular velocity Euclidean norm in time domain.

-tBodyGyroMagstdmean     - Mean of std of Body angular velocity Euclidean norm in time domain.
+timeBodyGyroMagstdmean     - Mean of std of Body angular velocity Euclidean norm in time domain.

-tBodyGyroJerkMagmean - Mean of Body jerk Euclidean norm in time domain.
+timeBodyGyroJerkMagmean - Mean of Body jerk Euclidean norm in time domain.

-tBodyGyroJerkMagstdmean  - Mean of std of Body jerk Euclidean norm in time domain.
+timeBodyGyroJerkMagstdmean  - Mean of std of Body jerk Euclidean norm in time domain.

-fBodyAccmeanX        - Mean of Body acceleration in X-Axis and frequency domain.
+frequencyBodyAccmeanX        - Mean of Body acceleration in X-Axis and frequency domain.

-fBodyAccmeanY        - Mean of Body acceleration in Y-Axis and frequency domain.
+frequencyBodyAccmeanY        - Mean of Body acceleration in Y-Axis and frequency domain.

-fBodyAccmeanZ        - Mean of Body acceleration in Z-Axis and frequency domain.
+frequencyBodyAccmeanZ        - Mean of Body acceleration in Z-Axis and frequency domain.

-fBodyAccstdmeanX         - Mean of std of Body acceleration in X-Axis and frequency domain.
+frequencyBodyAccstdmeanX         - Mean of std of Body acceleration in X-Axis and frequency domain.

-fBodyAccstdmeanY         - Mean of std of Body acceleration in Y-Axis and frequency domain.
+frequencyBodyAccstdmeanY         - Mean of std of Body acceleration in Y-Axis and frequency domain.

-fBodyAccstdmeanZ         - Mean of Body acceleration in Z-Axis and frequency domain.
+frequencyBodyAccstdmeanZ         - Mean of Body acceleration in Z-Axis and frequency domain.

-fBodyAccJerkmeanX    - Mean of Body acceleration  jerk  in X-Axis and frequency domain.
+frequencyBodyAccJerkmeanX    - Mean of Body acceleration  jerk  in X-Axis and frequency domain.

-fBodyAccJerkmeanY    - Mean of Body acceleration  jerk  in Y-Axis and frequency domain.
+frequencyBodyAccJerkmeanY    - Mean of Body acceleration  jerk  in Y-Axis and frequency domain.

-fBodyAccJerkmeanZ    - Mean of Body acceleration  jerk  in Z-Axis and frequency domain.
+frequencyBodyAccJerkmeanZ    - Mean of Body acceleration  jerk  in Z-Axis and frequency domain.

-fBodyAccJerkstdmeanX     - Mean of std of Body acceleration  jerk  in X-Axis and frequency domain.
+frequencyBodyAccJerkstdmeanX     - Mean of std of Body acceleration  jerk  in X-Axis and frequency domain.

-fBodyAccJerkstdmeanY     - Mean of std of Body acceleration  jerk  in Y-Axis and frequency domain.
+frequencyBodyAccJerkstdmeanY     - Mean of std of Body acceleration  jerk  in Y-Axis and frequency domain.

-fBodyAccJerkstdmeanZ     - Mean of std of Body acceleration  jerk  in Z-Axis and frequency domain.
+frequencyBodyAccJerkstdmeanZ     - Mean of std of Body acceleration  jerk  in Z-Axis and frequency domain.

-fBodyGyromeanX       - Mean of Body angular velocity in X-Axis and frequency domain.
+frequencyBodyGyromeanX       - Mean of Body angular velocity in X-Axis and frequency domain.

-fBodyGyromeanY       - Mean of Body angular velocity in Y-Axis and frequency domain.
+frequencyBodyGyromeanY       - Mean of Body angular velocity in Y-Axis and frequency domain.

-fBodyGyromeanZ       - Mean of Body angular velocity in Z-Axis and frequency domain.
+frequencyBodyGyromeanZ       - Mean of Body angular velocity in Z-Axis and frequency domain.

-fBodyGyrostdmeanX        - Mean of std of Body angular velocity in X-Axis and frequency domain.
+frequencyBodyGyrostdmeanX        - Mean of std of Body angular velocity in X-Axis and frequency domain.

-fBodyGyrostdmeanY        - Mean of std of Body angular velocity in Y-Axis and frequency domain.
+frequencyBodyGyrostdmeanY        - Mean of std of Body angular velocity in Y-Axis and frequency domain.

-fBodyGyrostdmeanZ        - Mean of std of Body angular velocity in Z-Axis and frequency domain.
+frequencyBodyGyrostdmeanZ        - Mean of std of Body angular velocity in Z-Axis and frequency domain.

-fBodyAccMagmean      - Mean of Body acceleration Euclidean norm in frequency domain.
+frequencyBodyAccMagmean      - Mean of Body acceleration Euclidean norm in frequency domain.

-fBodyAccMagstdmean       - Mean of std of Body acceleration Euclidean norm in frequency domain.
+frequencyBodyAccMagstdmean       - Mean of std of Body acceleration Euclidean norm in frequency domain.

-fBodyAccJerkMagmean - Mean of Body acceleration jerk Euclidean norm in frequency domain.
+frequencyBodyAccJerkMagmean - Mean of Body acceleration jerk Euclidean norm in frequency domain.

-fBodyAccJerkMagstdmean  - Mean of std of Body acceleration jerk Euclidean norm in frequency domain.
+frequencyBodyAccJerkMagstdmean  - Mean of std of Body acceleration jerk Euclidean norm in frequency domain.

-fBodyGyroMagmean    - Mean of Body angular velocity Euclidean norm in frequency domain.
+frequencyBodyGyroMagmean    - Mean of Body angular velocity Euclidean norm in frequency domain.

-fBodyGyroMagstdmean     - Mean of std of Body angular velocity Euclidean norm in frequency domain.
+frequencyBodyGyroMagstdmean     - Mean of std of Body angular velocity Euclidean norm in frequency domain.

-fBodyGyroJerkMagmean - Mean of Body jerk Euclidean norm in frequency domain.
+frequencyBodyGyroJerkMagmean - Mean of Body jerk Euclidean norm in frequency domain.

-fBodyGyroJerkMagstdmean  - Mean of std of Body jerk Euclidean norm in frequency domain.
+frequencyBodyGyroJerkMagstdmean  - Mean of std of Body jerk Euclidean norm in frequency domain.